John Philip Sousa: Hobbies, writing and recording

 Sousa held a very low opinion of the emerging recording industry.
 He derided recordings as "canned music", a reference to the early wax cylinder records that came in can-like cylindrical cardboard boxes.
 He argued to a congressional hearing in 1906:

 These talking machines are going to ruin the artistic development of music in this country.
 When I was a boy... in front of every house in the summer evenings, you would find young people together singing the songs of the day or old songs.
 Today you hear these infernal machines going night and day.
 We will not have a vocal cord left.
 The vocal cord will be eliminated by a process of evolution, as was the tail of man when he came from the ape.

-Sousa's antipathy to recording was such that he very rarely conducted his band when it was being recorded.
+Sousa's antipathy to recording was such that he rarely conducted his band when it was being recorded.
 Nevertheless, the band made numerous recordings, the earliest being issued on cylinders by several companies, followed by many recordings on discs by the Berliner Gramophone Company and its successor, the Victor Talking Machine Company (later RCA Victor).
 The Berliner recordings were conducted by Henry Higgins (one of Sousa's cornet soloists) and Arthur Pryor (Sousa's trombone soloist and assistant conductor).
 Sousa claimed that he had "never been in the gramophone company's office in my life".

 Sousa conducted a few of the Victor recordings but most were conducted by Pryor, Herbert L. Clarke, Edwin H. Clarke, Walter B. Rogers (who had also been a cornet soloist with Sousa), Rosario Bourdon, Josef Pasternack, or Nathaniel Shilkret.
 Details of the Victor recordings are available in the external link below to the EDVR.

 After the introduction of electrical recording in 1925 Sousa changed his mind about phonograph records.
 After a demonstration of the Orthophonic Victrola on October 6, 1925, at the Waldorf-Astoria Hotel he said, "[Gentlemen], that is a band.
 This is the first time I have ever heard music with any soul to it produced by a mechanical talking machine."

 Sousa refused to appear on radio broadcasts for many years, but relented beginning with a 1929 nationwide broadcast.